V-Sekai-archive/tutorial-mesh-to-vrm/README.md

 # Workflow VRM (Blender)

 * Principled baker to bake vertex color
+* xatlas options (use padding 16 for 1k textures or less)
 * xatlas to bake uv map (delete and rename UVMap0)
 * Armature Viewport display: stick, names and in front.
 * PROBLEMS WITH HAIR.
 The humanoids need to have acessories, hair and clothing removed.